Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Conclusions and Future Work

 Together these ensure that nearby antennas, the ones looking through essentially the same ionospheric patch, maintain a good degree of coherence.
 A forthcoming paper will provide a detailed discussion and demonstration of these aspects (D. Kansabanik, 2022, in preparation).
 All the P-AIRCARS images shown here were made without using any calibrator observations.

 Polarization self-calibration was first demonstrated on simulated data by \citet{Hamaker2006}, but it had never been used for solar imaging.
-This work presents the first demonstration of solar polarization self-calibration and its ability to achieve high dynamic range and high fidelity full Stokes images over a large range of solar conditions.
+This work presents the first demonstration of solar polarization self-calibration and its ability to achieve high-dynamic-range and high-fidelity full-Stokes images over a large range of solar conditions.
 The residual Stokes leakages for these images are on par with the usual astronomical images.

 Though P-AIRCARS was developed with polarization calibration of the solar observations in mind, at its core the algorithm is general and does not impose any solar specific constraints.
-Its perturbative approach can be used for full Jones polarization self-calibration of the astronomical observations when a good initial sky model is available for a first order calibration.
+Its perturbative approach can be used for full Jones polarization self-calibration of the astronomical observations when a good initial sky model is available for a first-order calibration.